 Most motorists adhere to road traffic rules as a matter of course.
-Nevertheless, there are still some significant violations of these rules, particularly with regard to prescribed speed limits.
+Nevertheless, some significant violations of these rules still occur, particularly with regard to prescribed speed limits.
 One of the aims of the Federal Council's “Via Sicura” set of measures is to reduce speeding on Swiss roads.
-These measures are designed to deter the worst speeding offenders in particular and therefore reduce the number of accidents.
+These measures are designed to deter the worst speeding offenders in particular and therefore lower the number of accidents.

 |Zone||Speed limit exceeded by|

 |80 zone (outside built-up areas)

 ||Over 60 km/h

 The penalty for committing a serious speeding offence is the withdrawal of the offender's driving licence for at least two years.
 The licence is only returned when the offender passes a psychological assessment of fitness to drive.
 Motorists who repeat the offence will lose their licence permanently.
 What’s more, they could face a custodial sentence of between one and four years.
 In the case of gross violation of speeding limits, the car may be confiscated and even sold.

 How much are the fines?According to government recommendations, the fines for exceeding the speed limit and the margins of error that are deducted from speed measurements are as follows (fines and penalties may vary according to canton):